 If the vehicle is not totaled, you need to take the vehicle for estimates to the service facility recommended by the leasing company.
 The leasing company may also direct you to take the vehicle to a specific service facility for repairs.
 If for some reason the insurance provider and the leasing company direct you to use different repair shops, you should consult with an attorney before doing anything further.
 You do not want to breach either the lease agreement or your insurance contract.

-Call a Louisiana Car Accident Attorney for Assistance
+Call an Accident Attorney for Assistance

 If you are in a car accident in a leased vehicle, you could face several issues that are not common in accidents involving a purchased vehicle.
 A car accident attorney can help you navigate the complex issues related to car accidents and leased vehicles.